nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

    .. grid-item::
      :columns: 3

-     For details on neuron ?algorthim / equations? see: :ref:`neuron_update`
+     For details on neuron update algorthims see: :ref:`neuron_update`

 .. _spiking_neurons: